 - A list of film equipment (including the serial number and values in US dollars) imported to Indonesia

-- Biometric passport photo (at least 35 x 45 mm) with white / light gray background color
+- 2 x Biometric passport photos (at least 35 x 45 mm) with white / light gray background-color

 - A letter of recommendation from German authorities can speed up the approval process

 - An addressed and stamped envelope (with registered mail)

 - If there are changes, a new filming permit must be requested

 - For a video/image capture in the Protected Areas, you need a special authorization (“SIMAKSI”) from the Directorate General for Conservation and Conservation in the Department of Agriculture and Forestry (Forestry Center Building, Jalan Gatot Subroto, Jakarta)